 Welcome to the Colchester Branch 026 of the Royal Canadian Legion.
 The Colchester Branch of the Royal Canadian Legion received their charter in October 1928 and has been a proud member of the Truro, Nova Scotia community ever since.
 Funds raised through the Royal Canadian Legion support veterans and their families as well as serving the community at large.

-Don’t miss the JUNE article “The Battle of Normandy” in the Heritage Room under the About tab: http://www.trurolegion.ca/heritage-room/
+Don’t miss the MAY article “Helping Hand” in the Heritage Room under the About tab: http://www.trurolegion.ca/heritage-room/

 Truro Legion donates Second World War uniform to Italian museum

 http://www.trurodaily.com/living/second-world-war-uniform-from-truro-on-display-in-italian-museum-180997/ (Click here)